academe/orderharmony/README.md

 4. Parsing of return and sent data into appropriate objects: customer, product, variation, address, order, payment, shipment, etc. There is little API documentation on this so it is mostly guesswork at this time.
+5. Add licence headers.
+I'm looking at something like MIT, so go with that until you read otherwise.